Bloomberg Internship for Webster Vienna Student

 Jaime: I am a business major and math minor.
-Because I am going to St. Louis, I might be able to double major with finance, which is a great fit with Bloomberg.
 The most important thing to do is learn the skills.

 What advice would you give to students who are not sure what they want to major in, but are thinking of majoring in business?